thingsym/back-to-the-top/readme.md

 Back to the Top is a WordPress plugin that return to scroll smoothly to the top of the page.
 You can scroll to the smooth anchor link in the page.

 Back to the Top will add a link that return the top of the page for your website.
-You can customize label, color, display and so in the options page. you don't need to edit your theme.
+You can customize label, color, display and so in the options page.
+You don't need to edit your theme.

-Back to the Top is Also a jQuery plugin.
+Back to the Top is also a jQuery plugin.
 [Back to the Top Project Page here.](http://project.thingslabo.com/jquery.backtothetop) You can set easily WordPress plugin ’Back to the Top’ than jQuery plugin ones.

 ### Features